Skip to main content

 Require Batch QA

 If you are a project manager, you can turn on Mandatory Batch QA or Automatic Batch QA for translators, reviewers, or secondary reviewers in Organization settings.
-Enabling this will require running Batch QA before you can mark a document as done.
-This helps to catch errors earlier, saving on overall review time. image.png
+Enabling this will require linguists to accept or ignore all QA errors before marking a document as done.
+This helps to catch errors earlier, saving on overall review time.

 Split view